Hectorite

-Hectorite is a rare soft, greasy, white clay mineral with a chemical formula of Na0.3(Mg,Li)3Si4O10(OH)2.
+Hectorite is a rare soft, greasy, white, lithium-rich clay mineral with a chemical formula of Na0.3(Mg,Li)3Si4O10(OH)2.

-Hectorite was first described in 1941 and named for an occurrence in the United States near Hector (in San Bernardino County, California, 30 miles east of Barstow.)
+Hectorite was first described in 1941 and named for an occurrence in the United States near Hector, California (in San Bernardino County, California, 30 miles east of Barstow).
+Hectorite belongs to the smectite group; it is a swelling 2:1 clay mineral.
 Hectorite occurs with bentonite as an alteration product of clinoptilolite from volcanic ash and tuff with a high glass content.
 Hectorite is also found in the beige/brown clay ghassoul, mined in the Atlas Mountains in Morocco.
 A large deposit of hectorite is also found at the Thacker Pass lithium deposit, located within the McDermitt Caldera in Nevada.
 The Thacker Pass lithium deposit could be a significant source of lithium.

 Despite its rarity, it is economically viable as the Hector mine sits over a large deposit of the mineral.
 Hectorite is mostly used in making cosmetics, but has uses in chemical and other industrial applications, and is a mineral source for refined lithium metal.